 When the mobile doll technology on the verge of mass production, Treize protests this decision by the Romefeller Foundation, and resigns his position, because he feels taking humans out of the battle diminishes the sacrifices and the roles they play in those conflicts.
 Consequently, many OZ troops believe in this as well, and split off to form the Treize Faction.

-Everyone Went To School Together: Frozen Teardrop shows that the real Heero Yuy, Doctor J, and Quinze's brother were classmates in college, and that Heero introduced J to Relena's future mother and aunt.
+Everyone Went to School Together: Frozen Teardrop shows that the real Heero Yuy, Doctor J, and Quinze's brother were classmates in college, and that Heero introduced J to Relena's future mother and aunt.
 Not to mention J developing the first ZERO System back then and using data from the Peacecraft sisters in its development.

 Frozen Teardrop gets a bit absurd with this, combining it with Generation Xerox to have a story set 30 years later but with effectively the same cast as the TV series.
-Except for Heero and Relena, who were cryo-frozen the whole time.

 Foreshadowing: The title card in the series' first opening, "Just Communication".
 Look familiar?◊ It should.
 It's the colony from the last episode where Une's speech on war is given, where the colony representatives are.